Overview

 This program is a selective program and has additional requirements for admission.
 Successful candidates must complete the following academic and technical standards:

-5. Submit all required documents (High School or College Transcripts, TEAS score, and three personal reference letters) to the Admission’s Office prior to the LPN application deadline
+3. Submit all required documents (High School or College Transcripts, TEAS score) to the Admission’s Office.

-*Students can begin the program in the fall semester.
+*Students begin the program in the fall semester.

 Program Requirements